 Guidance Counsellor - Fiona Heiwari

 The School Guidance Counsellor is available to any student requiring individual or group counselling.
-She is there to support students with identity development, enhance their resiliency skills, and develop the resources to managae their relationships with others in their life.
+She is there to support students with identity development, enhance their resiliency skills, and develop the resources to manage their relationships with others.
 The Guidance Counsellor advocates for students and networks with outside agencies, staff, family and community.

 - Gateway Coordinator - Gina D’ath

 - Youth Nurse - in Student Centre Tuesdays and Thursdays.
 Just turn up or you can text Kim on 021 574 728 to make an appointment